Timeline Overview

 When a program is granted candidacy status, a member of the HVAC Excellence team is assigned to work with the school throughout the process.
 This team member serves as a point of contact and provides guidance and support to the school during the review period.

-A completed self-study of the program(s) seeking accreditation should be submitted electronically via the HVAC Excellence Dropbox .
+A completed self-study of the program(s) seeking accreditation should be submitted electronically via the HVAC Excellence Upload Portal.
 It may also be submitted by shipping the completed self-study on USB flash drives to HVAC Excellence, Accreditation Department, 1350 W. Northwest Hwy, Mount Prospect, IL 60056.
 If the USB option is selected, please submit three drives, each containing the complete self-study.
 Once the self-study is received, the accreditation review board will carefully assess the documentation to determine if the program is ready for an onsite evaluation.
 The review board assessment takes approximately 45 days from the date of receipt of the self-study(studies).
+Download these resources here:

 If the review board finds the self-study and its accompanying documents acceptable, onsite evaluation assessors, (also referred to as Accreditation Specialists/Surveyors), will be selected.
 The assessors will work with the institution to schedule the onsite visit.
 Although the on-site visit is often completed in one day, other factors such as the complexity of the program, and the number of programs being evaluated may affect the amount of time required to complete the visit.